 The processing contract will also specify that the processing will be carried out with appropriate data security measures.
 LiveRamp has in place measures to protect personal information from loss, misuse, unauthorized access, disclosure, alteration and destruction.

-As a processor on behalf of LiveRamp’s clients (who are the EU data controllers), LiveRamp is not in a position to apply other Privacy Shield Principles applicable to data controllers with respect to the personal data received for processing from its clients.
+As a processor on behalf of LiveRamp’s clients (who are the EU/UK data controllers), LiveRamp is not in a position to apply other Privacy Shield Principles applicable to data controllers with respect to the personal data received for processing from its clients.

 LiveRamp as a Data Controller

 LiveRamp provides business and consumer information products designed to help companies and third-party service providers market more successfully, integrate and improve the accuracy of their customer information, and reduce the operational costs of processing customer data.
 In this function, LiveRamp acts as a data controller of the personal data contained in these information products.